mkokes/Fretomaton/README.md

 3. **Scaling**: Always print at 100% - never scale to fit
 4. **Verification**: Measure the printed scale length to confirm accuracy
 5. **SVG Quality**: The SVG format ensures crisp lines at any print size
+6. **Accurate Dimensions**: SVG templates use 1:1 scale mapping (1 SVG unit = 1 inch) for precise printing

+### Print Accuracy

+The application has been specifically optimized for accurate 1:1 printing:

+- **SVG Coordinate System**: Uses real-world measurements (inches) in the viewBox
+- **Print-Specific CSS**: Removes responsive constraints during printing
+- **Verified Scaling**: Templates print at true physical dimensions when set to 100% scale
+- **Measurement Consistency**: Both the measurement table and SVG template use the same calculations

+### Troubleshooting Print Issues

+If your printed template doesn't match the expected dimensions:

+1. **Check Printer Settings**: Ensure "Actual Size" or "100%" is selected, not "Fit to Page"
+2. **Verify Browser Print Settings**: In print preview, confirm no scaling is applied
+3. **Test with Measurement Table**: Print and measure values from the measurement table first
+4. **Paper Size**: Use standard paper sizes (A4/Letter) for best results
+5. **Browser Compatibility**: Use Chrome, Firefox, Safari, or Edge for optimal print rendering

+**Expected Results**: When printed correctly, the scale length on your template should match the configured value exactly (e.g., 25.5" scale should measure exactly 25.5" on paper).

 ## Browser Compatibility